hendri2808/kvp/roadmap/implementers-guide/src/types/overseer-protocol.md

 Messages received by the [Collation Generation subsystem](../node/collators/collation-generation.md)

-This is the core interface by which collators built on top of a Polkadot node submit collations to validators.
+This is the core interface by which collators built on top of a kvp node submit collations to validators.
 As such, these messages are not sent by any subsystem but are instead sent from outside of the overseer.

 ```rust
 /// A function provided to the subsystem which it uses to pull new collations.